Below you will find information about:

 • How & where to find VO jobs

 If your goal is to break into the voice acting industry, then this is a great place to start!
-Truthfully, you can find LOTS of resources online (some of which I have linked at the bottom of this page), but sometimes it can be overwhelming, and there are also a lot of scams online to sift through.
+Truthfully, you can find LOTS of resources online through various websites (some of which I have linked at the bottom of this page), but I understand it can get overwhelming to sift through, and there are many scams that you may not know to avoid.
 So I created this page to sum up voice-over topics and professional resources for beginners.

-Keep in mind that this industry is always evolving, and this information may vary depending on the specific VO market and genre you plan on pursuing, so I encourage you to branch out and seek multiple opinions from professionals who are working in the specific area of voice-over that you want to pursue.
+Keep in mind that this industry is always evolving, and this information may vary depending on the specific voice acting market and genre you plan on pursuing.

 (DISCLAIMER: My experience is based in the U.S. and I primarily work in the professional character voice acting industry specifically.
 Voice-over industries vary across the globe, and every genre of voice-over works differently.
 If you would like to contribute to this page and help expand the information beyond my own expertise, please contact me HERE.)